mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Cons of this approach in general include:
 -  breaking up video timescales into 5 minute sections lessens the ability to make exact claims
-- not either a predefined
+- not using either a predefined schema or a smaller data set and grounded approach was difficult
 - trying this with a large amount of data was overwhelming at times.

-MOVE

-##### S2 On the value of initial clustering of themes - e.g. participant roles and interactions MOVE THIS ?
+##### S2 On trying to create a schema - case study - e.g. participant roles and interactions

-While I did not progress to a systematic coding of video data of  emerging themes.
-The process of clustering themes in preparation

-Evolving notes on coding of roles and interactions are in an online document here.
+I took evolving notes on coding of roles and interactions are in an online document here.

 Roles are different from interactions existing on a higher order of anaysis.
 Repeated patterns of interactions can be seen to develop into roles.
 Thus a more grounded approach may concentrate initially on interactions and develop this to become roles through analysis.
 However, many roles exist in other similar domains.

 For example, the work of my own staring point when coding was guided by Barron and colleagues work on the roles of parents as learning partners [-@barron_parents_2009].
 The roles are as follows: Teacher, Collaborator, Learning Broker, Resource Provider, Nontechnical Consultant, Employer, and Learner.